TheUnixDemon/TheUnixDemon/README.md

 ### ABOUT ME

 <p>
 Hello, I'm TheUnixDaemon!
-I did finish my education at the BBS|ME and because of that I will be more active here!<br>
+I did finish my education at the BBS|ME and because of that I will be more active here!
 I will upload some of my projects here, like process automation scripts(probably in Python and ShellScript) and applications.
 <p>
 I have a great interest in the system administration and web/software development.